mongodb/docs-visual-studio-extension/source/includes/telemetry-data.rst

 - The version of the {+product+} you use

-- The internal .NET version your IDE/Build utility uses to run the {+product+}
+- The internal .NET version your IDE or build utility uses to run the {+product+}

 - The version of the C# language you use